trustedci/OSCRP/OSCRP.md

 -   Standard lab equipment

--   Staff computing & networking: Desktop, laptop, smartphones and the infrastructure leveraged by staff to access assets
+-   [*Staff computing & networking*](assets/Institution-systems.html): Institutional systems used by staff to access assets, e.g., desktops, laptops, smartphones and the infrastructures they leverage

 <!-- <a name="#system-and-hardware-assets" / > -->